brevdev/brev_docs/docs/README.md

 <a href="/#/full?id=variables" target="_blank">Read more here.</a>
 (P.S. that is my real number, shoot me a text and let me know how it's going!)

-> CLI: run `stack add variable PHONENUMBER` and it will prompt you for the value.
+> CLI: run `brev add variable PHONENUMBER` and it will prompt you for the value.

 > Web app: Click on `Variables` on the nav bar on the left.
 Add the new variable to the table.